OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 ----

 Oasis has developed a toy model, PiWind, available `here <https://github.com/OasisLMF/OasisPiWind>`_.
-PiWind is a wind storm model for a small area of the UK.The data is mocked up to illustrate the Oasis data formats and functionality, and is not meant to be a usable risk model.
+PiWind is a wind storm model for a small area of the UK.
+The data is mocked up to illustrate the Oasis data formats and functionality, and is not meant to be a usable risk model.
+The PiWind toy model is availible to use from `here <https://github.com/OasisLMF/ OasisModels/tree/develop/PiWind>`_.

 There are three main components to a catastrophe risk model deployed in Oasis.
 A fuller discussion of the components of a hazard model can be found in :doc:`modelling-methodology`.